squid-cache/squid-cache.github.io/SquidFaq/SquidLogs.rst

 [6] '''url''': The URL naming this object.

-== swap.state (Squid-2.x) ==
+== swap.state ==

-In Squid-2, the swap log file is now called ''swap.state''.
-This is a binary file that includes MD5 checksums, and ''!StoreEntry'' fields.
-Please see the Programmers' Guide for information on the contents and format of that file.
+This file has a rather unfortunate history which has led to it often being called the ''swap log''.
+It is in fact a journal of the cache index with a record of every cache object written to disk.
+It is read when Squid starts up to "reload" the cache quickly.

+If you remove this file when squid is '''NOT''' running, you will effectively wipe out your cache index of contents.
+Squid can rebuild it from the original files, but that procedure can take a long time as every file in the cache must be fully scanned for meta data.

-If you remove ''swap.state'' while Squid is running, simply send Squid the signal to rotate its log files:
+If you remove this file while squid '''IS''' running, you can easily recreate it.
+The safest way is to simply shutdown the running process:

 {{{
+% squid -k shutdown
+}}}
+This will disrupt service, but at least you will have your swap log back.
+Alternatively, you can tell squid to rotate its log files.
+This also causes a clean swap log to be written.

+{{{
 % squid -k rotate
 }}}
-Alternatively, you can tell Squid to shutdown and it will rewrite this file before it exits.

-If you remove the ''swap.state'' while Squid is not running, you will not lose your entire cache.
-In this case, Squid will scan all of the cache directories and read each swap file to rebuild the cache.
-This can take a very long time, so you'll have to be patient.

 By default the ''swap.state'' file is stored in the top-level of each ''cache_dir''.
 You can move the logs to a different location with the ''cache_swap_log'' option.

+The file is a binary format that includes MD5 checksums, and ''!StoreEntry'' fields.
+Please see the Programmers' Guide for information on the contents and format of that file.

 == Which log files can I delete safely? ==
 You should never delete ''access.log'', ''store.log'', ''cache.log'', or ''swap.state'' while Squid is running.
 With Unix, you can delete a file when a process has the file opened.
 However, the filesystem space is not reclaimed until the process closes the file.